JanMuench/Tutorial_Patch-clamp_data/README.md

 	}
 	```

-	Remember that each i-th row shows you the transitions out of i-th state.
+	Remember that each i-th row shows the transitions out of i-th state.
 Thus you can read
-	from this matrix: The first state transitions into the second.
+	from this matrix:

+	* The first state transitions into the second.
-			  The second transitions into the first, the third and the fifth
+	* The second transitions into the first, the third and the fifth
-			  The third trsnasitions into the second and forth.
+	* The third transitions into the second and forth.
-			  The forth into the third and the fifth
+	* The forth into the third and the fifth
-			  The fifth into the second and fourth.
+	* The fifth into the second and fourth.

 	Now, obvisously that we changed the function name which defines the kinetic scheme we have to change
 	the name also in the place where the function is called.